-The review of this award in accordance with s.156 of the Fair Work Act 2009 is being dealt with in matter AM2016/15.
+The review of this award in accordance with section 156 of the Fair Work Act 2009 is being dealt with in matter AM2016/15 and AM2014/284.
 Additionally, a number of common issues are being dealt with by the Commission which may affect this award.
 Transitional provisions have not been included in this exposure draft pending the outcome of the review.